Umesh-Verma07/Wanderlust/README.md

-# Wanderlust Airbnb
+# Wanderlust

-Welcome to **Wanderlust Airbnb**!
+Welcome to **Wanderlust**!
 This is a project designed to simulate an Airbnb-like platform, showcasing listings for travelers and hosts.
 This project allows users to explore properties, leave reviews, and manage their accounts with secure authentication and authorization.

 ---